 Previous studies had actually implicated cannabis in the progression of cirrhosis, fibrosis, and other liver diseases (Fischer, et al., 2006).
 However, more recent research has found no link to marijuana smoking and the progression of liver disease (Brunet, et al., 2013).
 In addition, researchers have expressed that the potential treatment benefits of cannabis on hepatitis C outweigh the risks earlier studies had suggested (Fischer, et al., 2006).

-Cannabis has also been reported as helping patients with hepatitis C manage the nausea and other symptoms associated with the antiviral treatment (Schnelle, Grotenhermen, Reif & Gorter, 1999).
+Cannabinoids, including CBD, have proven effective for managing nausea and vomiting produced by therapeutic treatments (Parker, et al., 2015).
 In what is likely due to this symptom relief offered by cannabis, use of cannabis was found to significantly affect whether patients with hepatitis C were able to stick with their treatment prescription (Sylvestre, Clements & Malibu, 2006).